Thresholds

 Nothing here needs to be reached.

-This page is here as something you can come back to.
+This page exists as something you can return to.

-Not to measure where you are, but to notice what has become more stable.
+Not to measure where you are, but to recognize what has become more stable, more livable, or easier to remain inside without strain.

 Presence intact is enough.